 In order to distinguish yourself from the other candidates, and to best highlight your relevant work experience, the phrases you use need to start with strong action verbs in order to grab the reader’s attention.

-On your resume, you have a limited amount of real estate, and generally, you have less than a minute to make a strong first impression.
+On your sports management resume, you have a limited amount of real estate, and generally, you have less than a minute to make a strong first impression.
 By using dynamic, powerful verbs, you can describe your relevant experience specifically and in fewer words.
 When possible, you should ditch generic passive verbs like “worked” or “did”.